-Second, such a predictive module is not selfexplanatory.
+Second, such a predictive module is not self-explanatory.
 Although the SDS developers have the control on the possible behaviour presented to the POMDP decision module, they are given no clue to understand how the choices are made.
 In fact, a learnt feature can never be exported to another context.
 At the opposite, our approach allows us to learn at the design level and consequently to report in the automaton the optimisation.
-The learning results are therefore understandable, analysable and replicable on a larger scale.
+The learning results are therefore understandable, analysable and generalisable.